-Pressure relief 6
+5.2 Pressure relief

-HPC sensors are available with a rupture disk installed on the case.
-Rupture disks vent process fluid from the sensor case in the unlikely event of a flow tube breach.
+F-Series sensors, except high-temperature (base model codes A and B), are available with a rupture disk installed on the case.
+Rupture disks are meant to vent process fluid from the sensor case in the unlikely event of a flow tube breach.
 Some users connect a pipeline to the rupture disk to help contain escaping process fluid.
-For more information about rupture disks, contact customer service.
+For more information about rupture disks, contact Micro Motion Customer Service.

-If the sensor has a rupture disk, keep it installed at all times as it would otherwise be necessary to re-purge the case.
+If the sensor has a rupture disk, it should remain installed at all times as it would otherwise be necessary to re-purge the case.
 If the rupture disk is activated by a tube breach, the seal in the rupture disk will be broken, and the Coriolis meter should be removed from service.